gabrielaliera/SpongeBob_FlashCards/README.md

 ## Notes

-During this lab, I learned to useState() to create state variables of different types.
-I used state variables to change the visual appearance of the app and check chanfes to other states are valid.
-I also use the onClick() and onChange() events to call methods to adjust or reset state variables.
-In addition, I created nested components in order to handle increasing complexity.
+Throughout this project, I acquired the knowledge of utilizing the useState() function to generate state variables of varied types.
+Employing these state variables, I was able to modify the interface of the application and validate alterations in other states.
+Furthermore, I employed the onClick() and onChange() events to execute functions that would modify or reset state variables.
+To deal with growing intricacy, I created nested components.

 ## License